abood6211/newcordkwiv/README.md

 ## Installation guide

-To install the theme, download [this file][download-link] and put it in your BetterDiscord themes folder.
+To install the theme, download the theme file [here][download-link] and put it in your BetterDiscord themes folder.
+Then, you just need to enable it in your BetterDiscord Theme tab.

 If you need a more detailed guide here's one for Windows and one for macOS: